 5. Satisfy about poor performance or toxic team members

 Holding a bad teammate is a poor decision.
 It’s not doing any service to a weak team member, and it’s not fair to other teammates.
-It is one of the most dangerous and common signs for a poor manager to suffer from a poor performing team member and to lose them before it’s too late.
-Bad boss characteristics ruin relationship, reputation, growth, culture, motivation.
-Good employees skip, whereas bad employees turn to disengaged residual.
+It is one of the most dangerous and common signs for a poor manager to suffer from a poorly performing team member and to lose them before it’s too late.
+Bad boss characteristics ruin relationships, reputations, growth, culture, and motivation.
+Good employees skip, whereas bad employees turn to disengaged residuals.

 6. A one-size-fits-all approach to management

 There is no purposeful bad style of management.
 The manager’s job is to ensure that a team is consistent in its mission and has the support and resources needed to achieve that goal.
-However, every employee is different, so the only way to accomplish this is to manage, coaching, and communicating with the person that best suits you.
+However, every employee is different, so the only way to accomplish this is to manage, coach, and communicate with the person that best suits you.

 Bad bosses do not show an appetite for learning and instead offer a one-size-fits-all approach (“This is my style of being a boss”).
 When an employee “doesn’t get it” they are impatient and they will not spend time learning the right way to handle each person who has not experienced bad boss characteristics.

 7. Don’t lead by example